woernerm/luxury_python_template/README.md

 In this example, the code is stored in `src/bad_example.py`.
 If you run `python package.py build` you will get the report.
 [Have a look!](https://woernerm.github.io/luxury_python_template/)

-# Supported Package Managers
-The luxury Python template supports the super-fast [uv](https://docs.astral.sh/uv/).
-Pip is no longer supported, because the author of this template got tired of waiting for the virtual environment to be created.
-Yes, the template is very opinionated 😉.

 # License
 The package is distributed under Apache License 2.0.
 You can use it for anything you